allenyin/allen_wireless/myopen_multi/headstage2_firmware/README.md

    Built off radio_basic.asm, but with added AGC functions.
 Same radio-communication protocol as in radio_basic.
 Compile with `FIMRWARE_VERSION=RADIO_AGC`, use "memory_AGC.h".

+   The blackfin cache memory organization can be visualized by the spreadsheet `radio_AGC_memoryMap.ods`.

    To use with gtkclient, compile gtkclient with `RADIO_AGC` set to true in its Makefile.
 Same spike false-positives will occur.

 * radio_AGC_IIR.asm:

    Built off radio_AGC.asm, but added two IIR biquads to act as band-pass filter, set to [500, 9000Hz].
 Compile with `FIMRWARE_VERSION=RADIO_AGC_IIR`, use "memory_AGC_IIR.h".

+   The blackfin cache memory organization can be visualized by the spreadsheet `radio_AGC_IIR_memoryMap.ods`.

    To use with gtkclient, compile gtkclient with `RADIO_AGC_IIR` set to true in its Makefile.
 Same spike false-positives will occur.